MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-odaa.md

 ### Cross-AZ BCDR

-To ensure high availability and DR protection against failures of databases, database clusters, or availability zones, use Oracle RAC on Oracle Database@Azure and a symmetric standby database located in another zone.
+To ensure high availability and DR protection against failures of databases, database clusters, or availability zones, use Oracle RAC on Oracle Database@Azure and a symmetric standby database that's located in another zone.
 This configuration can help you achieve data center resiliency for database services.

 For optimal performance, application services that are dependent on the database should be in the same availability zone as the database.
 If the application services are in a different subscription than the database services, you should apply the code located in [What are availability zones](/azure/reliability/availability-zones-overview?tabs=azure-cli#physical-and-logical-availability-zones).
 Use the `availabilityZoneMappings` property to identify the physical availability zone where you should colocate your services.

 - You can configure Data Guard in Maximum Availability mode with SYNC transport or Max Performance mode with ASYNC transport according to your application services and RPO requirements.

-  - We recommend that you use Maximum Availability Mode (SYNC) for environments where data integrity and zero data loss are paramount.
+  - We recommend that you use Maximum Availability Mode (SYNC) for environments where data integrity and zero data loss are the most important factors.

   - We recommend that you use Maximum Performance Mode (ASYNC) for environments where performance is critical and some data loss can be tolerated.